rem-code-s/canister_file_manager_backend/README.md

 For the purpose of this demo all files and directories have an `owner`, you can add and delete files and folders to the directories that you own.
 When adding files with an anonymous principal it is possible for other people to delete the files and / or directories.

+making this canister user controlled can be done by using the `owner` or introducing a `whitelist` to authenticate calls.

 ### local deployment

 - make sure you have [DFX installed](https://internetcomputer.org/docs/current/tutorials/deploy_sample_app/#dfx)